Monte Carlo (MC) event generation in ATLAS uses AthGeneration

 numerous generators available

 for use in ATLAS, each with its own advantages and disadvantages.
-In most cases,
+In many cases,

 The MC generation part of the tutorial consists of two parts: generation